-The IRS DRT will not be available again until October 2017 and only for the 2018-2019 FAFSA More information
+The IRS DRT is available for the 2018-2019 FAFSA More information

-Even though the FAFSA now begins earlier than ever, other factors prevent the awarding of aid earlier than before.
+Even though the FAFSA now begins in October, other factors prevent the awarding of aid earlier than before.
 View Financial Aid award timeline.

 Contact the Financial Aid Office with any questions you have about Early FAFSA.